pfheatwole/thesis/meta/outline.rst

 ..
 Informal overview (conversational definition of the problem)

 * Recap: the objective that motivates this paper is to estimate wind fields from flight data so the fields can analyzed for patterns.
-Estimating the wind fields requires knowledge of the wind vectors that were encountered during a flight.

-* Paraglider flight data is limited to position and time, but a paraglider's change in position depends on the wind.
+* Paraglider flight data is limited to position and time, with no direct observations of the wind field (making this an *inverse problem*), but we can use the knowledge that a paraglider's change in position depends on the *wind vectors*, the value of the wind field, at that position.
 This relationship introduces a statistical dependence that can be used to infer information about the wind vectors from the position sequence.

   [[Whether the strength of this relationship is sufficient for usefully precise estimates is another question.]]

-* [[Introduce *inverse problems*:  we observe the effect, and wish to determine the cause.
+* [[Introduce *inverse problems*: we don't have any direct observations of the wind field, so we have to rely on its relationship to the data.
+In this case, we have observed an effect, and wish to determine the cause.
 Solving this inverse problem requires using the paraglider dynamics.]]

+* Estimating the wind fields becomes a problem of estimating the wind vectors that were encountered during the flight.

 * Although our target is the wind vectors, the dynamics also depend on other variables, such as pilot controls, and on the paraglider design itself.